Moor's head: Flag of Sardinia

 The flag of Sardinia is informally known as the Four Moors (I quattro mori, Sos Bator Moros, Is Cuatru Morus) and comprises four Moor heads.

 African Unification Front

 The "Maure" is the African Unification Front's flag and emblem.
 The head is blindfolded representing the impartiality of justice, and the knot is tied into a stylized Adinkra symbol for omnipotence (Gye Nyame).

 Modern controversy

-Modern anti-racism efforts, coupled with increased African immigration to Europe and a growth of the Afro-European population, have led to controversies around ancient "Moor's head" symbols.
-For example, the Austrian company Mohrenbrauerei was asked to remove the "Moor's head" from its bottles.